QCD analysis of electromagnetic Dalitz decays $J/\psi\rightarrow\eta^{(\prime)}\ell^{+}\ell^{-}$: Introduction

 The paper is organized as follows.
-The theoretical framework for the decay processes $J/\psi\rightarrow\eta^{(\prime)}\ell^{+}\ell^{-}$ is presented in section~\ref{sec:framework}.
-In section~\ref{sec:Results and discussions} we present our numerical results and some phenomenological discussions while section~\ref{sec:conclusion} is our summary.
+The theoretical framework for the decay processes $J/\psi\rightarrow\eta^{(\prime)}\ell^{+}\ell^{-}$ is shown in detail in section~\ref{sec:framework}.
+In section~\ref{sec:Results and discussions} we present our numerical results and some phenomenological discussions, and the last section is our summary.